-Another direction of further research consists in the investigation of place bisimulation equivalences from [1].
+Another direction of further research consists in the investigation of place bisimulation equivalences from [1, 2, 3].
 We intend to compare these equivalences with the ones we examined (for example, the relationship is unknown between place bisimulation equivalences and ST-, history preserving ones).
-It is interesting to introduce ST-and history preserving versions of place bisimulation equivalences, that allow one to prune the structure of nets with respect to the real time aspects or "history" of functioning of nets.
-In addition, it is worth checking place bisimulation equivalences for preservation by refinements to establish whether they may be used for construction of multilevel concurrent systems.
+We would like to introduce ST- and history preserving versions of place bisimulation equivalences.
+In addition, it is interesting to check all place-based bisimulation equivalences for preservation by refinements.